urban-tep/documentation/source/community-guide/platform/geobrowser.rst

 Processing services tab
 ~~~~~~~~~~~~~~~~~~~~~~~

 This tab contains the list of available Processing Services.
 Usually, only 20 Processing services are displayed.
 If you are looking for a specific one, you can filter the results using the **Filter services** input.
+Each Processing Service can be opened to display more information such as: name, service description, publisher name, classification, output description but also the list of parameters to fill in order to create a new job associated to this service.

 .. req:: TS-FUN-250
 	:show:

+	This section describes the processing service discovery web widget.

+.. req:: TS-ICD-030
+	:show:

-	This section describe the processing service discovery web widget.
+	This section describes the processing service discovery web widget.

 Jobs tab
 ~~~~~~~~